 Multiply the daily living expenses thereby the number of days you are in Japan.
 The result is that the minimum balance amount should be in your account when applying for a visa.

 4. South Korea

 Just like Japan, South Korea also did not mention exactly how the minimum amount of savings that must be in the account.
 So, you can use the same calculation with the daily life cost assumption in Japan.

-Multiply the number of days of your holiday in the UK at the daily cost of living there which includes meals, shelter and transportation.
-Also make sure all your requirements documents are translated into English using a valid translator.
+Multiply the number of days of your holiday in the UK at the daily cost of living there which includes meals, shelter, and transportation.
+Also, make sure all your required documents are translated into English using a valid translator.